mendix/docs/content/en/docs/refguide/modeling/pages/common-widget-properties.md

 ##### 10.1.3.1 Adding New Parameters

-To be able to use parameters, the widget must be in the context of an entity -- such as a [Data Widget](/refguide/data-view).
+To be able to use parameters, the widget must be in the context of an entity -- such as a [Data widget](/refguide/data-view), [Snippet parameter](http://localhost:1313/refguide/snippet/#parameters), or [Page parameter](/refguide/page-properties/#parameters).
 Then to use them:

 1. Open the widget properties
 1. Click the **Edit ...** of the template property to open the pop-up.